NedKe/JS-PP2-The-Runner/README.md

 ### Form Confirmation popup

 When the user submits the feedback, the thank you page pops up to confirm the submission.
-This part satisfies the user story (g).
+This part satisfies the user story (f).

 <details><summary>Form confirmation</summary>
 <img src="docs/game-features/thank-you.png">